Helpful HIV terms

 This may happen when two medications are taken together and it causes one of the medications to work differently, or not work at all.
 Drug-drug interactions may cause side effects that don’t usually happen with either medication alone.

 When the HIV virus changes (mutates), medications become less effective and are unable to slow the advancement of HIV.
 This may happen even when someone is taking medications that would normally fight the infection.
+This is also known as medication resistance.

 When your body defends itself against a foreign invader, such as a virus or bacteria.